Kimberlee97/tp/docs/DeveloperGuide.md

   * Moderate to high
 * **Challenges faced**
   * Ensuring meeting commands interacted correctly with existing features without breaking core functionality
+  * Ensuring interactive commands did not break functionality for other commands and could work seamlessly with multiple steps
 * **Effort required:**
   * Implemented new logic for `Meeting` class and integrated it with `AddCommand`, `EditCommand`, and `ListMeetingCommand`.
+  * Implemented new logic for `InteractiveCommand` and adapted `LogicManager` for interactive add command.
+  * Features `relation`, `transaction` and `remark` are adapted from AB3's [add command tutorial](https://se-education.org/guides/tutorials/ab3AddRemark.html) and enhanced with improved code quality
 * **Achievements of project:**
   * Successfully extended into a property-agent focused app supporting meeting scheduling, editing, and listing.